Applies to: Circuit

-The yellow indicator in the top right corner shows that a unit is connected but is in the wrong mode.
-Clicking this indicator will allow you to put Circuit into the correct mode.
+The indicator in the top right corner shows if a unit is connected and if it is in the right mode.
+Clicking this indicator allows you to put the Circuit into the correct mode.

 When pressed, the Circuit enters bootloader mode and the indicator will turn green.

 A red indicator means that the unit is not recognised by Components.
-This may be because the unit is not connected, powered or you may be using a browser that does not support Web MIDI (be sure to use something like Chrome or Opera).
+This may be because the unit is not connected, or not powered, or you may be using a browser that does not support Web MIDI (be sure to use something like Chrome or Opera).
 If the issue persists please contact our support team.

 The packs screen allows you to manage content stored on your Circuit.

 You'll have three options:

 - Get Pack from Circuit - this will give you the option to get the Pack loaded into the unit connected